damienmaier/encrypted-vault/README.md

     1. The company sends its company name to the server.
     2. Then, two members of the company (out of n) enter their credentials (username + password) to unlock the vault.
 - The client does not need to enter more than one password per member.
 - Clients can connect to the vault from any computer and change device as they want.
+No data is stored on the client side.
 - A client can revoke one of its users.
 This does not require the re-encryption of the documents.
 ### Documents access
 - Each document on the server is owned by one or several clients.